 Rear driving chain should be removed for lubrication.
 Clean chain in paraffin, drain and wipe.
-Immerse in bath of molten tallow, leave for several minutes, remove and allow excess lubricant to drain off and then replace on machine.
-Engine oil is a poor substitute for tallow and, if used, chain should be allowed to soak for several hours.
+Immerse in bath of molten tallow for preference, leave for several minutes, remove and allow excess lubricant to drain off and then replace on machine.
+Engine oil is a poor substitute for tallow and, if used, chain should be allowed to soak for several hours to ensure penetration to all joints.